Albert Bregman

-He is known for having defined and conceptually organized the field of auditory scene analysis (ASA) in his 1990 book, Auditory Scene Analysis: the perceptual Organization of Sound (MIT Press).
+Bregman was known for having defined and conceptually organized the field of auditory scene analysis (ASA) in his 1990 book, Auditory Scene Analysis: the perceptual Organization of Sound (MIT Press).
 His ideas about ASA have provided a new framework for research in the auditory systems of both humans and non-human animals, for behavioral and neurological studies of speech perception, for music theory, hearing aids, audio technology, and the separation of speech from other sounds by computers (CASA).
-In acknowledgement of these contributions, he has been called "the father of auditory scene analysis".
+In acknowledgement of these contributions, he was called "the father of auditory scene analysis".

-He currently holds a post-retirement appointment at the rank of emeritus professor in the Department of Psychology at McGill University.
+Until his death, Bregman held a post-retirement appointment at the rank of emeritus professor in the Department of Psychology at McGill University.
 Arriving at McGill in 1965, he became the first professor there to teach cognitive psychology.
-He has also taught courses on Computer and Man, Research methods in experimental psychology, Learning Theory, Auditory Perception, Psychological Theory, and honors research seminars.
+He also taught courses on Computer and Man, Research methods in experimental psychology, Learning Theory, Auditory Perception, Psychological Theory, and honors research seminars.

-Many of his McGill undergraduate students have gone on to make significant contributions to intellectual life.
+Many of Bregman's McGill undergraduate students have gone on to make significant contributions to intellectual life.
 These include Steven Pinker, Adam Gopnik, Paul Bloom, Stevan Harnad, Alfonso Caramazza, Marcel Just, Stephen McAdams, Bruce Walker, Susan Pinker, Alexander I. Rudnicky, and Alison Gopnik.
 His graduate students have included, among others, Gary L. Dannenbring, Valter Ciocca, Howard Steiger, Martine Turgeon, Poppy A.C.
 Crum, Michael Mills (Communications), James K. Wright (Music), and Francesco Tordini (Electrical Engineering).
 Postdoctoral fellows in his laboratory have included Richard Parncutt, Sheila Williams, and Brian Roberts.

 Biography

 Personal

-Bregman was born in Toronto, Ontario, Canada in 1936.
+Bregman was born to a Jewish family in Toronto, Ontario, Canada on September 15, 1936.
 His father was an office manager and his mother, a home-maker.
-He has one sister, who lives in Jerusalem, Israel.
+He had one sister, who lives in Jerusalem, Israel.
 His wife is a retired history professor and active artist.
-He has three stepdaughters and two stepsons.
+He had three stepdaughters and two stepsons.

+Bregman died on May 18, 2023, at the age of 86.